 Critiquing Memorials in the US and Europe

-Welcome to participate in the intensive seminar course by prof. Rachel Stevens "Critiquing Memorials in the US and Europe: Opportunities for Ukraine".
+During April 2018, prof. Rachel Stevens will teach the intensive seminar course entitled "Critiquing Memorials in the US and Europe: Opportunities for Ukraine".

 Short course description: